UTCN-AC-CS-DMP/Lab-9-Multi-Sensor-Board/README.md

-# Lab-X-Sensor-Fusion
+# Lab X - The Multi-Sensor Board
-Sensor Fusion related lab
+The multi-sensor board related lab